Jalandhar–Jammu line: Speed limit

-The Jammu–Jalandhar Cantonment line is classified as a "Group B" line and can take speeds up to 130 km/h.
+The Jammu–Jalandhar Cantonment line is classified as a "Group C" line and can take speeds up to 110 km/h.

 Passenger movement

 Jalandhar City and Jammu Tawi, on this line, are amongst the top hundred booking stations of Indian Railway.

 DMU shed

 India's first and largest DMU shed at Jalandhar holds 90 units placed in service in rural Punjab.
 It also houses two BEML-built rail buses which operate on the Beas–Goindwal Sahib line.